Nixcobt/akirastealer/README.md

 # 💊 Akira Panel
-Lifetime subscription include a panel that automatically manage, view, download  the logs that you receive by your discord webhook.
+Lifetime subscription include a panel that automatically manage, view, download  the logs that you receive by your discord webhook

 Main features:
 - Access to your logs from everywhere